infinity-a11y/PhyloTrace/README.md

 <img src="www/PhyloTrace_bw.png#gh-light-mode-only" width="90%">
 <img src="www/PhyloTrace.png#gh-dark-mode-only" width="90%">
 <br>
 PhyloTrace is a platform for bacterial pathogen monitoring on a genomic level.
 Its components evolve around allele variant typing, to be more precise: core-genome multi locus sequence typing (cgMLST).
 Complex analyses and computation are wrapped into an appealing and easy-to-handle graphical user interface.
-This tool can help to reveal patterns explaining outbreak dynamics and events by connecting genomic information with epidemiologic variables.
+This tool can help to reveal patterns explaining outbreak dynamics and events by connecting genomic information with epidemiologic variables. <br><br>

 **Features**